MosGeo/Strata/README.md

 # Strata - A Markov chain based stratigraphic simulator within a sequence stratigraphic framework

 Cyclostratigraphy in the rock is prevelant.
 We often rely on it to make predictions.
 The puropse of this code is to simulate a 1D stratigrahic section that closely resembles what is observed in reality.
 I've decided to do this by incorporating a sequence stratigraphic framework into the model.
 This means that the simulation incorporates external forcing such as chaning in the sea level and the amount sediment sourcing.
+In addition erosion can also be incorporated as a Markov state with negative depostion.

 ## Possible usage
 - Study the effect of changing cyclostratigraphic pattern on different outputs such as the seismic signal.